moonfraction/AMLBS-ES60011/P5_CNN/README.md

 #### Convolutional Neural Network

+## Usage
+1. Open the Jupyter Notebook:
+2. The dataset should be present in the same directory as the notebook.
+3. `Run All` code blocks
+4. Predictions on the testdata is stored in `predictions.txt` as well as printed below the last cell.

 > This code provides a complete workflow for training a CNN to classify images, including data preprocessing, model training, evaluation, and prediction.